sungjae-cho/Medical-Neuroscience-Duke/5-Neural_Signaling.md

 - Keywords: ATPase pump, Na+/K+ pump, Ca2+ pump
 - ATPase pumps: Na+/K+ pumps, Ca2+ pumps
 - The circular mechanism of Na+/K+ pumps

+## Propagation of Action Potentials

+- Keywords: passive conduction saltatory conduction
+- Saltatory conduction: the process by which electrical impulses jump between nodes of Ranvier along a myelinated axon, which increases the speed at which action potentials travel